srajan-kush/Integrated-Rice-Trade-Platform-backend/README.md

 ## Project Overview

-The Rice Trade Platform is a comprehensive mobile application designed to facilitate rice trading between sellers, buyers, and logistics providers.
+The Rice Trade Platform is a comprehensive mobile application backend designed to facilitate rice trading between sellers, buyers, and logistics providers.
 The platform enables real-time bidding, order management, and logistics tracking.

 ## Features